Skip to content

 What is Website Crawlability?

-Website crawlability refers to the ease of or ability for Google to crawl your website content, discover all site links and their destination pages without encountering dead-ends.
-It is determined by how well the site is designed, coded, and formatted for users.
+Website crawlability refers to the ease of or ability of Google to crawl your website content and discover all site links and their destination pages without encountering dead-ends.
+How well the site is designed, coded, and formatted for users determines it.

 How Does Website Crawlability Affect SEO?

 When it comes to SEO, one of the most important factors is website crawlability.
-If your website is difficult to navigate, search engines will have a more difficult time indexing and ranking it.
+If your website is difficult to navigate, search engines will have more difficulty indexing and ranking it.
 Your website will most likely not appear in the search engine results page, resulting in fewer website visitors.

 How Does Google Crawl Websites?

-Crawling helps Google find the most relevant information for its users by scouring through the pages of websites and rank them in search results.
-The Googlebot (or "spider") is the program that does the fetching.
+Crawling helps Google find the most relevant information for its users by scouring website pages and ranking them in search results.
+The Googlebot (or "spider") is the fetching program.

 It accomplishes this by parsing the HTML and searching for specific elements such as titles, headings, paragraphs, images, and links.
 This data is then used to generate search engine results pages (SERPs), which appear after an end-user makes a query into Google's search bar.